virto-network/website/blog/01_payments-pallet-grant.md

 How does Virto Payments Pallet achieve the desired functionality?
-As the fundamental part of [LIP][lip], it's an escrow like system that allows people pay with cryptocurrency for any product or service from the real world, it has been redesigned from the ground up to be highly configurable to serve the needs of the Virto Network as well as any other Substrate based chain that wants to engage with real-world assets.
+As the fundamental part of [LIP][lip], it's an escrow like system that allows people to pay with cryptocurrency for any product or service from the real world, it has been redesigned from the ground up to be highly configurable to serve the needs of the Virto Network as well as any other Substrate based chain that wants to engage with real-world assets.